i18next/react-i18next-gitbook/latest/trans-component.md

 Guessing replacement tags _\(&lt;0&gt;&lt;/0&gt;\)_ of your component is rather difficult.
 There are four options to get those translations directly generated by i18next:

 1. use React Developer Tools to inspect the `<Trans>` component instance and look at the `props.children` array for array index of the tag in question.
-2. use `debug = true` in i18next init call and watch your console for the missing key output
+2. use `debug = true` in `i18next.init()` options and watch your console for the missing key output
-3. use the [saveMissing feature](https://www.i18next.com/configuration-options.html#missing-keys) of i18next to get those translations pushed to your backend or handled by a custom missing key handler.
+3. use the [saveMissing feature](https://www.i18next.com/configuration-options.html#missing-keys) of i18next to get those translations pushed to your backend or handled by a custom function.
 4. understand how those numbers get generated from child index:

-**jsx:**
+**Sample JSX:**

 ```javascript
 <Trans i18nKey="userMessagesUnread" count={count}>